Maderia-SEP/requirement-specifications/srs_prototype1.md

 1. The system should allow new clients to be registered.
 2. The system should register clients in two categories: "Users" and "Hotels".
 3. The system should allow registered clients to log in and log out.
+4. The system should allow registered clients to modify (edit) their profile information.
 4. The system should allow registered clients to delete their accounts.

 ### System requirement specifications
 ### General
-1. The website will have 3 pages: the login page (one page for both users and hotels), a register page (one page for both users and hotels) and an index page.
+1. The website will have 5 pages: the login page (one page for both users and hotels), a register page (one page for both users and hotels), the index page, user profile page and the hotel profile page.

 #### The login functionality
 1. The login page should be able to "switch" between the user-login mode and hotel-login mode.
 By switching, it is meant that the UI of the page changes, asking potentially different information when in the two modes.
 Also, the login page should send the login data to different end-points of the database depending on whether it's a user or a hotel that's logging in.